Explore Natural Philosophy

 Why do we struggle to recognize the limits of our own thinking?

-Awareness of conceptual boundaries is a core part of viewpoint prevention—an idea central to the Open Viewpoint Method (OVM).
+In TST, awareness of conceptual boundaries is a core part of viewpoint prevention, an idea central to the Open Viewpoint Method (OVM).
 Boundaries mark the point where our best models stop making reliable claims and humility becomes mandatory.
+Recognizing that line is not weakness.
+It is one way we take control of our thinking.

 Science does this well.
-When explanations fail—such as at the Planck scale—limits are acknowledged.
-Physicists don’t force certainty where their tools stop working.
+When explanations fail, such as at the Planck scale, limits are acknowledged.
+Physicists do not force certainty where their tools stop working.
 They mark the boundary and proceed carefully.

-In political and social thinking, we often do the opposite.
+In political, social, and personal thinking, we often do the opposite.
 We push certainty past what evidence can support, treating belief as explanation and confidence as proof.
 Once that happens, disagreement hardens, identities form around models, and communication breaks down.
-Recognizing boundaries doesn’t weaken truth—it protects it.

 That Critical Thinking FAQ,